Notice of Pre-AIA or AIA Status

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the plurality of channels of modified Duan to incorporate the teachings of automated systems with conduits and bubble sensors, where conduits have different colors of Bauwens (paragraphs [0114],[0134],[0146]) to provide: the plurality of channels having different transparencies.
 Doing so would have a reasonable expectation of successfully improving differentiation between different channels for improved assembly and analysis.

 Claim 8 is rejected under 35 U.S.C.
-103 as being unpatentable over Duan in view of Kodama as applied to claim 1 above, and further in view of Kishioka et al. (US 20190265187 A1).
+103 as being unpatentable over Duan in view of Bauwens and Kodama as applied to claim 1 above, and further in view of Kishioka et al. (US 20190265187 A1).

-Regarding claim 8, Duan fails to teach: the automatic analyzer according to claim 1, further comprising: a flow-type electrolyte analysis mechanism using an ion selective electrode, wherein the electrolyte analysis mechanism includes a dilution bottle containing a diluted solution, and a reference electrode liquid bottle containing a reference electrode liquid, and one of the sensors monitors, as monitoring objects, a channel connected to the dilution bottle and a channel connected to the reference electrode liquid bottle.
+Regarding claim 8, Duan fails to teach: the automatic analyzer according to claim 1, further comprising: a flow-type electrolyte analysis mechanism using an ion selective electrode, wherein the electrolyte analysis mechanism includes a dilution bottle containing a diluted solution, and a reference electrode liquid bottle containing a reference electrode liquid, and the sensor monitors, as monitoring objects, a channel connected to the dilution bottle and a channel connected to the reference electrode liquid bottle.

 Duan teaches the system for use with a variety of types of liquid flow measurement systems (abstract).